 Vietnam movies are commonly divided into four sub-groups: allegorical-epics, veteran movies, revisionist movies and grunt/ensemble movies.
 The Boys from Company C is clearly a grunt movie or infantry combat movie.
 And it contains all the clichés of grunt movies, notably that we get to see a group of diverse people from various backgrounds and that each of them is more like a type than a real character.
 This is a weakness of the movie but, in a way, it wasn’t important to create characters, as the goal of the movie was another one.

 Like a few of the more famous Vietnam movies it has two parts.
 A boot camp part and a part that takes place in Vietnam.
-The most interesting aspect is that the same actor, R.Lee Ermey, who plays the evil drill-inspector in Full Metal Jacket plays the drill-inspector here.
+The most interesting aspect is that the same actor, R.Lee Ermey, who plays the evil drill-instructor in Full Metal Jacket plays the drill-inspector here.
 He’s not as crass as in Full Metal Jacket but he sure is an unlikable character here as well.

 After our group of grunts has survived the boot camp at Fort Bragg they are sent to Vietnam.
 There are a few combat scenes but more than anything we see how surprised our guys are when they realize that things aren’t exactly as they were told.